-At Manor High we expect mobile phones to be turned off and in bags at all times during the school day and at all other time while on the school site.
+At Manor High we expect mobile phones to be turned off at all times during the school day and while on school premises however they can be accessed in lessons or other times with staff permission.
 Mobile phones, smart watches and air pods/buds/headphones may be confiscated if used inappropriately, on the first occasion the device will be returned at the end of the school day by a House Manager to the student and students will be placed in an RTL (Ready to Learn) afterschool detention the following school day.
-For repeat offenders, devices will be stored securely until collected by the parents at a time agreed by the House Manager.
+For repeat offenders, devices will be collected by the parents at a time agreed by the House Manager.